BashayerNouri/catch_me_if_you_can/06_improving_the_game/07_python_3_correct_letter.md

 ## Trello

-> Move card  `As a player, I can know if I added the right full word.`   to the `Done`  list .
+> Move card  `As a player, I can know if I added the right letter.`   to the `Done`  list .
 >
 ----------